bytecodealliance/wasm-micro-runtime/ts2wasm/doc/additonal_sematic_check.md

 8.

-argument type is any type without explicitly type casting.
+argument type is any type without type casting.
 For example,

 ```typescript
 const a: any = 10;